Region-free explicit model predictive control for linear systems on Hilbert spaces: Writing the optimization step as a parametric quadratic program (pQP)

-Since we want to minimize $J(\bu',\theta_n)$ by varying $\bu'$, for a fixed, given $\theta_n=\sbm{x_n\\u_{n-1}}$, the first term in \eqref{eq:Jequal} does not influence the location of the minimum, and hence it can be omitted in the optimization.
-However, it should be included if one calculates the cost.
+Since we want to minimize $J(\bu',\theta_n)$ by varying $\bu'$, for a fixed, given $\theta_n=\sbm{x_n\\u_{n-1}}$, the first term in \eqref{eq:Jequal} does not influence the location of the minimum, and it can be omitted in the optimization.